Contents

 Important Matches / First Class Matches

-More recently, the online databases, Cricket Archive and ESPNcricinfo, have accorded First Class status to certain matches between 1772 and 1863, including 232 matches of the Eighteenth Century.
+More recently, the online databases, Cricket Archive and ESPNcricinfo, have accorded First Class status to some matches between 1772 and 1863, including 232 matches of the eighteenth century. the criteria seem to be Important Matches for which we have a scorecard.
 The opinion of these databases has been rejected by both Wisden (who take 1815 as the start date) and Playfair Cricket Annual (who take 1864).
-This website however goes along with Cricket Archive but mostly refers to Important Matches rather than First Class matches.
-It is worth noting that, in 2022, there was widespread celebration of the 250th anniversary of Cricket Archive’s initial first class match 24 and 25 June 1772.
+This website, however, goes along with Cricket Archive but mostly refers to Important Matches rather than first-class matches.
+It is worth noting that, in 2022, there was widespread celebration of the 250th anniversary of Cricket Archive’s initial first-class match on 24 and 25 June 1772, the MCC joining in, so momentum would seem to be with this viewpoint.

 Single / Double wicket matches